zoeyg/public-write-ups/dice-2021/web-IDE.md

 </html>
 ```

 However, we now have a couple more issues to fix.
 The browser itself will normalize URLs, and we now have the sandbox page, but if you'll notice, it now has the `x-frame-options: DENY` header.
 We can get around the browser normalization by adding in a `%2f` to the path, and we can use `window.open` instead of an iframe.

+## Final Payload

 The final payload looks like the following:

 ```html
 <script>